vegabs/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-Hello 😊 It's Gabriela Vega, an Electrical Engineering Undergraduate Student.
-I’m interested in the interseccion of **technology + design** in the research areas of Human-Computer Interaction, Artificial Intelligence, AR/VR, Internet of Things and Computer Vision.\
+Hello 😊 It's Gabriela Vega, an Electrical Engineering undergrad.
+I’m interested in the interseccion of **technology + design** in the research areas of Human-Computer Interaction, wearables, AR/VR, IoT and Computer Vision for human augmentation and well-being.\
 \
-Currently, I’m a Visiting Undergraduate Researcher at the [Interactive Organisms Lab — UC Davis](http://iolab.ucdavis.edu/people.html), advised by Professor [Katia Vega](https://scholar.google.com/citations?user=No4mGbsAAAAJ&hl=es) working on wearable computing and HCI.\
+Currently, I’m an Intern at [Emphatic Computing Lab — University of Auckland](http://empathiccomputing.org/team/gabriela-vega/) and I'm a former Visiting Undergrad Researcher at the [Interactive Organisms Lab — UC Davis](http://iolab.ucdavis.edu/people.html), advised by [Katia Vega](https://scholar.google.com/citations?user=No4mGbsAAAAJ&hl=es) working on wearable computing and HCI.
-\

 I love to watch sci-fi movies and photography 📷.
-In my free time I like to learn new technologies, I'm curious and fast learner.
+In my free time I like to learn new technologies.
 Feel free to reach me out for projects and collaborations.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Gabriela_Vega_CV.pdf" "newtab" >}}CV{{< /staticref >}}.